 Certain statements in this report, which are not historical facts, including, without limitation, those regarding expectations for general economic development and market situation; regarding customer industry profitability and investment willingness; regarding Company growth, development and profitability; regarding cost savings; regarding fluctuations in exchange rates and interest levels; regarding the success of pending and future acquisitions and restructurings; and statements preceded by "believes," "expects," "anticipates," "foresees" or similar expressions are forward-looking statements.
 These statements are based on current expectations and currently known facts.
 Therefore, they involve risks and uncertainties that may cause actual results to differ materially from results currently expected by the Company.
 In conjunction with the strategy process, Ramirent's Board of Directors assesses the need to revise the financial targets.
-Changes in financial targets are published as a stock exchange release.
-Based on its financial targets and the current market outlook, Ramirent gives a general outlook for the current financial year in conjunction with the full year report and interim reports.
+Changes in financial targets and the current financial targets a general outlook for the current financial year in conjunction with the full year report and interim reports.
 The outlook is given for the entire year and not for each quarter.